Strangemother/python-pris-algorithm/readme.md

 ## Path Handling

 - **Non-Interference**: Paths cannot interfere with themselves.
-Multiple characters in a sequence do not conflict, ensuring smooth processing.
+Multiple characters in a sequence do not conflict.
-- **Parallel Paths**: Different sequences with similar initial inputs can coexist without interference.
+- **Parallel Paths**: Sequences with similar inputs can coexist.
 For example, "windy" and "wind" can be processed in parallel without conflict.

 ## Understanding Hots, Matches, and Drops